VijaiSankar2006/cpp-primer-5th-edition-solutions/chapter_4_expressions/notes.md

 ### Type Conversion
 #### Implicit type conversion
+        • type conversion is done from smaller to a wider type to preserve information
         • In most expressions, values of integral types smaller than int are first promoted to an appropriate larger
           integral type.
         • In conditions, nonbool expressions are converted to bool.